sixianj2/community/governance/RFC-process.md

    or other auxiliary files, create a directory of the form `YYYYMMDD-descriptive-name` in which to store those files.
 Note: if images are already included in a SPD draft and stored elsewhere in the nanoMFG organization, there is no need to duplicate them and re-link.

-3. Apply a phase label to indicate the current development phase of the project for which a RFC review is being requested:
+3. Apply a label: `phase n: Proposed` to indicate the current development phase of the project for which a RFC review is being requested.
+As a reminder:
 *  Phase 1: Planning Review
 * Phase 2: Design and Construction Review
 * Phase 3: Code Review